Tim Bowness: Music career

-Tim Bowness's fourth solo album Lost in the Ghost Light - a concept album revolving around the onstage and backstage thoughts of a veteran musician - was released on 17 February 2017 on Inside Out Music.
-The album garnered very positive reviews from the Rock media - Prog, Powerplay, Classic Rock, Shindig! - as well as in more mainstream publications such as The Daily Express, Mojo and Classic Pop.
+Tim Bowness's fourth solo album Lost in the Ghost Light – a concept album revolving around the onstage and backstage thoughts of a veteran musician – was released on 17 February 2017 on Inside Out Music.
+The album garnered very positive reviews from the Rock media – Prog, Powerplay, Classic Rock, Shindig! – as well as in more mainstream publications such as The Daily Express, Mojo and Classic Pop.
 Produced Tim Bowness with Stephen James Bennett, the album mixed and mastered by Steven Wilson and alongside performances by regular collaborators such as Stephen James Bennett, Bruce Soord, Colin Edwin and Andrew Keeling, featured guest appearances from Jethro Tull's Ian Anderson, and ex Camel/Happy The Man keyboard player Kit Watkins.
 Lost in the Ghost Light reached No.5 in the official UK Rock chart, No.8 in the official UK Progressive chart and won "Album Cover of the Year" at the 2017 Progressive Music Awards.

 Flowers at the Scene was released on 1 March 2019 on Inside Out Music.
 Like its predecessor, the album garnered extremely positive reviews from the Rock media in Britain and Europe, as well as in more mainstream publications such as The Daily Express, Mojo and Classic Pop.
-Produced by Tim Bowness with Steven Wilson - as No-Man - and Brian Hulse, the album featured guest appearances from Peter Hammill, Kevin Godley, Andy Partridge, Jim Matheos, David Longdon, Colin Edwin, Dylan Howe and others.
+Produced by Tim Bowness with Steven Wilson – as No-Man – and Brian Hulse, the album featured guest appearances from Peter Hammill, Kevin Godley, Andy Partridge, Jim Matheos, David Longdon, Colin Edwin, Dylan Howe and others.
 Flowers at the Scene reached No.5 in both the official UK Rock and UK Progressive charts, No.24 in the official UK Vinyl chart, and No.38 in the official UK Physical sales chart.

 Late Night Laments, Bowness's sixth solo album, was released on 28 August 2020 on Inside Out Music.
 A more intimate and atmospheric work than any of his previous solo albums, guest players included Richard Barbieri, Kavus Torabi and Colin Edwin.
 The album was mixed by Steven Wilson, mastered by Calum Malcolm, and reached No.45 in the official UK Physical sales chart, No.4 in the UK Progressive charts, and No.56 in the official Scottish chart.
 The album was No.14 in Prog Magazine's Best Of 2020 critic's list.

 Butterfly Mind, Bowness's seventh solo album, was released on 5 August 2022 on Inside Out Music.
 Seen as the most eclectic and dynamic of his solo releases, high-profile guests such as Ian Anderson, Dave Formula, Peter Hammill, Nick Beggs, (ex-Elbow drummer) Richard Jupp and others contributed to the album.
 Butterfly Mind generated the most positive reviews of Bowness's career, alongside his highest UK chart placings.
+To promote the record he played a series of concerts with Peter Chilvers and Matt Stevens (of The Fierce and the Dead).

+He released the Powder Dry album in 2024 and played the Winters End Festival with a band consisting of Andy Edwards (musician), John Jowitt, Matt Stevens (of The Fierce and the Dead) and Rob Groucutt.